-There’s a psychological term known as habituation, which essentially means that your cat gets used to ignoring signals that don’t benefit or harm them while responding to signals that will impact them in some way.
-This is why cats respond to their names.
-They’ve learned that after they hear a particular word, their name, something is about to happen.
+When cats learn that certain noises and sounds they hear regularly do not have a consequence that benefits or harm them, they get used to ignoring them, and this is known as habituation.
+However, cats know that certain sounds have a consequence for them and will impact them in some way, which is why cats respond to their names.
+They’ve learned that after they hear a particular word, in this case, their name, something is about to happen.
 All other words mean very little to a feline, so they essentially zone out everything else you’re saying since it won’t have any direct effect on them.

 Do Cats Understand Human Language?

 Though cats may recognize the sound of their name and their owners’ voices, they don’t have any understanding of human language.
 There is no scientific evidence to say that anything you say to your cat registers as meaningful to them, unless you pair a word with a consequence, then the word signals the consequence and it will have a meaning to the cat.
 In this way, a cat can definitely learn more than one word.
 They learn to respond to the sound of the word and consequence in a similar way they learn to respond to the sound of a fridge or can of food opening.